xraypy/xraylarch/_sources/xafs/feffpaths.rst.txt

     Results for sum of :math:`\chi(k)` for list of paths.

-Example: Using Path Parameters when adding FEFF files
+Example: Using Path Parameters when adding Feff files
 ===========================================================

 Using :ref:`Parameters <fitting-parameters_sec>` for modelling data is a